kvutien/Doc-Machu_Picchu_hacks/README.md

 # Executive Summary
-This document is a list of scenarios that can support hackathon projects in **ETHGlobal 2025**.
+This document is a list of scenarios that can support hackathon or bootcamp projects.
 The scenarios belong to the context of Machu Picchu.

-The Machu Picchu stories can inspire several competing ETHGlobal projects, where each project will focus on a particular aspect of Machu Picchu as best suits the skills of the team.
+The Machu Picchu stories can inspire several hacking projects, where each project will focus on a particular aspect of Machu Picchu as best suits the skills of the team.
 Machu Picchu is like the Inca citadel of same name, that is made of huge stone blocks tightly fit together.
 These blocks of stone can be done independently.
 In past prototypes, Machu Picchu applied tools in DeFi, IPFS, AI, Earth Observation, low-cost Raspberry Pi-style SBCs with AI HATs.

 The AI Agents are potentially Machu Picchu blocks.
 In this hackathon each project may choose to address a subset of Machu Picchu functions that best suits the skills of the team yet to be built.
 Even if you prefer doing a hackathon project alone around Machu Picchu, you are heartily welcome.